 He tried to extract the essential kriya core from his heaps of notes from years with different teachers, and put the book on the Internet.

 ❖ He wanted to be joyous, and received much for it.
-He persevered in misfortunes, and wanted tolerance and grieved over others and that his path through live was thorny and then resorted to "a complete approach to original kriya" as he saw it.
+He persevered in misfortunes, and wanted tolerance and grieved over others and that his path through life was thorny and then resorted to "a complete approach to original kriya" as he saw it.
 He has shocked other kriya practitioners by publishing kriya information, shocked and terrified others The superior man examines himself

 How I evaluate the kriya of Nimis?
 I am, frankly, too little concerned to go into it.
 However, there are a few points that might be worth mentioning.
 From what he writes, he wanted to learn the original kriya og Lahiri Baba.
 Further, it seems he thought that just that form of kriya was worth working with.
 Not necessarily.
 It could work for him, though.
 And people are different.
 A comparison comes to mind: